Fully consistent rotating black holes in the cubic Galileon theory

 \subsection{Numerical method}

 The equations presented in Sec. \ref{s:equations} are solved by means of the Kadath library \cite{Kadath, Grandclement:2009}.
 The setting is very similar to the one used in Sec.
 V of \cite{Grandclement:2022}.
 Space is divided into several spherical shells, the last one extending up to infinity thanks to a compactification in $1/r$.
+This setting is very standard and has proven to lead to good numerical results, in terms of both convergence and precision, in many different physical situations.
 Spherical coordinates $\l(r,\theta,\varphi\r)$ are used for the points and the tensors are given on the associated spherical orthonormal tensorial base.
 In each domain, a spectral decomposition of the fields is used where the angles $\l(\theta,\varphi\r)$ are expanded onto trigonometrical functions and the radial coordinate is described by means of Chebyshev polynomials.
 The numbers of points in each dimension are labelled $N_r$, $N_\theta$ and $N_\varphi$.
 This work is concerned with axisymmetric configurations only, so that the resolution in $\varphi$ is maintained fixed to $N_\varphi = 4$ (for technicalities in the Kadath library it is not possible to have less points).

 The Kadath library enables to transform the system of equations into a discretized system on the spectral coefficients by means of a weighted residual method, essentially a version of the tau-method.
 Some regularities (i.e. on the axis of the spherical coordinates) are enforced by means of Galerkin basis.
 The non-linear discretized system is solved by means of a Newton-Raphson iteration.
 The code is parallelized using MPI and an typical job runs on 200 cores.